skip to main |

 The other problem may be that I may have been expecting a little too much.
 Once you've read Austen, you can never go back.
 No one can satisfy like she can.
 There's just enough of everything in Austen.
 You have humour, satire, plot, romance, the whole shabang.

 Something else that may have lead to a non-completion is my complete lack of empathy or sympathy for the various characters presented.
 Dorothea is entirely too full of "notions" and religious piety for me to even consider empathizing or sympathizing with.
-Mr. Casaubon is apparently
+Mr. Casaubon is apparently unavailable for any emotional connection.
+The Vincy family is utterly abominable in their attitude of lavish abandonment.

 The characters themselves are very real, providing excellent reflections of normal human beings, who contain within their own very limited and narrow experiences a variety of good and bad qualities, manners, and accomplishments.

-ne of voice that endeared the characters to me.
+The problem, however, lies with the manner in which they are presented to the reader.
+There was nothing in the writing or tone of voice that endeared the characters to me.
 I cared little to nothing about how things would end up for Dorothea, Celia, Mr. Casaubon, Mr. Ladislaw, or any of the Vincy's.
 I don't like to read a book in which I like the characters but I don't care whether they live or die because the writing is bland and boring.

 Call me evil for saying it, but that's how I really felt.

-Middlemarch and not Bergdorf Blondes by Plum Sykes.
+Having said all that, I can assure you that if you were going to pick a book from this post to read, make sure it's Middlemarch and not Bergdorf Blondes by Plum Sykes.
 At least George Eliot provided her characters with some common sense, intelligence, and interests beyond their own selfish needs.

 It's very, very, very difficult for me to be irritated beyond words by a book.
 (Great alliteration in that sentence there, don't you think?)
 I have yet to find a book that has grabbed my attention for how absolutely, criminally, undeniably horrible the characters are.
 It's also nearly impossible for me to anticipate completing such a piece of stupendous scribbles.
 And yet, complete something so despicable and disgusting I did.